MonadWizard/django_OMDB_project/README.md

 # Basic IMDB clone in Django

-Basic IMDB type of website  built in django web framework using Python.
+Basic IMDB type of website  built in django web framework using Python. using OMBD API key.

-## Getting Started

 -Install the prerequisites
 -Run the server